Spine Ortho Clinic

 Our spinal fellowship program is accredited by the Australia Institute of Musculo-Skeletal Research (AIMS) and is available for durations of 6 and 12 months.

-Our fellow gains clinical care experience by working closely with our two surgeons on a daily basis in theatre and out-patient clinics as well as teaching ward rounds.
+Our fellow gains clinical care experience by working closely with our surgeon on a daily basis in theatre and out-patient clinics as well as teaching ward rounds.
 We provide a mentoring structure that results in our fellows being able to work as independent spine surgeons upon completion of our program.

 A typical week would include 5-6 sessions in the operating room,